anilmuppalla/mac/README.md

 ## run the data server
 upload the dataserver folder to heroku and add the new URL to the slack app configurations.
 The data serve is launched automatically.

-## Test results folder has all the results of executing Artillery tool